Parish Church of St Luke - Holmes Chapel (Church Hulme)

-- Where we have legitimate interest to enable Church activities, events and operations to be planned and run safely and legally, and with the appropriate resources and equipment.
+- Where we have legitimate interests to enable Church activities, events and operations (including fund-raising, stewardship and other planned giving activities) to be planned and run safely and legally, and with the appropriate resources and equipment.

 - Where we need to process personal data to fulfil our legal obligations such as those to Government agencies or under contracts.